sylwiavargas/schedules/Module1.md

 |4:00 - 6:00| Homework Labs |

 #### Self-check questions
 - How do I recognize a class variable?
 How do I recognize an instance variable?
+- How is instance variable (`@name`) different from just regular variable (`name`)?
 - How do I write a class method?
 And instance method?
 - What is `self`?
 How do I know if the `self` will be a class or an instance?
 - How can I check what `self` denotes?